AyoubMaimmadi/Audieyes/README.md

 Audieyes introduces a range of innovative features designed to meet the diverse needs of its users:

--   **Object Detection and Spacial Description**: Offers detailed descriptions of surroundings, enhancing understanding and navigation.
+-   **Environment Description**: Offers detailed descriptions of surroundings, enhancing understanding and navigation in unfamiliar environments, or when needing to admire scenes or artwork etc.
--   **Color Detection and Clothes Recognition**: Utilizes advanced image recognition to help users identify and select clothing independently.
+-   **Object Detection**: Utilizes advanced image recognition to help users identify objects and their attributes with speed and accuracy.
--   **Weather Recognition and Personalized Forecasts**: Provides tailored weather information to assist with planning and safety.
--   **Document Reading and OCR Capabilities**: Enables users to access printed materials through optical character recognition technology.
--   **Phone Management through Voice Commands**: Allows for intuitive control of smartphones, facilitating communication and information access.
--   **Intelligent Navigation Assistance**: Incorporates AI and smart cane technology to provide guidance in unfamiliar environments.

 ## Exploring Image and Video Captioning with Salesforce's BLIP